knifeqmul/knifeqmul.github.io/_pages/research.md

 #### 1. Problems with Data

 ##### 1.1 Data with censorship:
-    By censored data, we refer to the situation where a patient’s state is only observable during a certain period of time, or conversely, when potentially interesting events fall outside the observation period and are hence unobservable.
+    A situation where a patient’s state is only observable during a certain period of time, or conversely, when potentially interesting events fall outside the observation period and are hence unobservable.

 ##### 1.2 Irregular time-series data